-Mamede held out his fist — Fish on! — and his arms flew into action to quickly bring it in.
+Mamede’s fist came down and he held it out — Fish on! — and his arms flew into action to quickly bring it in.
 From the speed of his swing it looked like another easy catch.
-But then something changed.
+But then a subtle change occurred.
 Several pulls in and his arms started to slow down.
 Several more pulls and he switched the way he caught the line: the underhand scoops turned to overhand grabs, each fist coming down to bend the line sideways to get a better grip.
 Mamede turned his body as he did this, opening his stance and crouching for balance.
 The pulls got harder then, slower, more deliberate.
 Whatever was down there did not want to come up.

-That he could even hold the line was remarkable — it was so thin.
-Catching the fiber was like catching air, and pulling it back looked like a pantomime of a man in a nasty tug of war.
+That he could even hold the line was remarkable — it was so darn thin.
+Catching the fiber was like catching air, and pulling it back looked like a pantomime of a man in a tug of war.
 But it wasn’t an act — it was real — with a real fish at the other end.
-The jangada’s toe rail was the center line and whoever crossed it first would be the loser.
+The jangada’s toe rail was the center line, and whoever crossed that line first would be the loser.
 So far Mamede had the upper hand.
-But when his hands stopped moving and the man stood straining at the rail, I started to have some doubts.
+But when his hands stopped moving and he stood straining at the rail, I started to have some doubts.

 As Mamede braced himself against the force of the line he seemed to turn to stone before my eyes.
 Every part of him got harder and sharper.
 (Even his blocky head got blockier.)
 He looked surreal in his stillness, like a character in one of those old Communist Party posters — semi-super-human with arms like the Hulk.
-In place of a hammer or a sickle he held up a fishing line (an equally proletarian symbol), and below him I could clearly see the caption:
+In place of a hammer or a sickle he held up a fishing line (an equally proletarian symbol), and below him the caption read:

 ARTISANAL FISHERMEN UNITE

 The image was bolstered by his steely expression.
-With unyielding eyes he glared at the water.
+With unyielding eyes he glared down at the water.
 If there was going to be a fight he was ready.
 I could easily tell by the frown he was wearing.
-It was a defiant frown, a LIVE FREE OR DIE frown, a DON’T TREAD ON ME frown, a TOGETHER WE MUST STAND FOR OUR RIGHTS frown.
+It was a defiant frown — a LIVE FREE OR DIE frown — a DON’T TREAD ON ME frown — a TOGETHER WE MUST STAND FOR OUR RIGHTS frown.
 It was a frown his mother would have been very proud of.

 The poster spell vanished the instant that he moved.
 The force on the line was great and Mamede had to change his grip.
 Why doesn’t he just let go?
 I thought.
 Maybe he was worried about losing the fish.
 Or maybe he didn’t want to give back any of the hard-earned line.
 Or maybe — just maybe — some of that youthful pride still pumped inside of him, making it hard to let go.